On the penalized maximum likelihood estimation of high-dimensional approximate factor model: Introduction

 The rest of the paper is organized as follows.
-Section \ref{sect.2} contains some preliminaries and necessary results.
-The modified algorithm is proposed in the Section \ref{sect.3}.
+In Section \ref{sect.2} we revisit the PML method and propose our estimation function.
+The algorithm for solving our estimation equation is proposed in the Section \ref{sect.3}.
 All the simulation and a real data analysis are presented in Section \ref{sect.4}.
-The concluding discussion and the proof of main results are given in Section \ref{sect.5} and Appendix correspondingly.
+The concluding discussion and the proof of main results are given in Section \ref{sect.5} and Appendix, respectively.